mapninja/Earthsys144/GLOSSARY.md

 ## Query

 A request for specific data from a table or layer.
 Queries are used to filter, sort, summarize, or select records based on conditions.

+## Row

+A horizontal record in a table.
+In an attribute table, each row usually represents one spatial feature such as one county, road, or parcel.

 ## Raster